trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/globe-cubemap-projection.png
 " alt="Cubemap projection transformation" title="Cubemap projection transformation" />

-This is an improvement over equirectangular projections, but it still causes substantial variation in pixel density as is evident looking at the transformation from globe, to cube, to open cube.
+This is an improvement over equirectangular projections, but it still causes substantial variation in pixel density as is evident looking at the transformation from globe, to cube, to unraveled cube.
 You can see the edges of the cubes (shown with circles) are more deformed on the left, right, forward and back sides of the cube faces.

-**Example Cubemap projection (non-equalangle)**
+### Example Cubemap projection (non-equalangle)

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/non-equalangle-cubemap-equi-angular-compare.jpeg" alt="Example Cubemap projection" title="Example Cubemap projection" />

-**A note about cubemap formats**
+### A note about cubemap formats

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/cubemap-projection-formats.png" alt="Cubemap projection formats" title="Cubemap projection formats" />

 [Download this diagram from Google Drawings here](https://docs.google.com/drawings/d/1nDh0mrrDXnOllttC8mGDY4WVtf2ifnz6kVZyRdXOgEY/edit?usp=sharing)

-You should be aware there are a variety of cubemap layouts used, as shown above.
+You should be aware there are a variety of cubemap layouts used by different software, as shown above.
+Ultimately the result of each is the same, a cube.

-**Equirectangular To Cubemap conversions**
+### Equirectangular To Cubemap conversions

 There are lots of free web apps online that convert images using equirectangular projections to cubemaps, for example, [this one created by Lucas Crane](https://github.com/jaxry/panorama-to-cubemap).